Amitie10g/PassLicense_botclasses.php/README.md

 * Flickr
 * Ipernity
 * Picasa
-* Youtube
-* Mushroom Observer

-The 'licensedContent' (bool) element belongs to the license of the video (if uses the CC license or the Standard Youtube license).
+* Youtube - The 'licensedContent' (bool) element belongs to the license of the video (if uses the CC license or the Standard Youtube license).
 Notice that the result is not totally accurate, and you should check the source video if unsure.
 Thumbnail is provided for convenience.

+External service support (crude way, in absense of API):
+* Panoramio
+* Mushroom Observer

 Why not use Flinfo?